mitloehn/pyskycoach/README.md

 double clicking on the file pyskycoach.py in your file manager, or by typing "python pyskycoach.py" on the command line.

 USAGE:

 Your task is to click on the location of the DSO named in the bottom bar.
 The correct location will be shown, with a line displaying the difference from your own estimate.
-When done, click the New button for the next random DSO.
+The program will present a maximum of 5 challenges per round, depending on the region of sky and the set of DSO selected.
 At the end of the round a score will be shown.
 The score is simply the sum of the errors in the x and y axis relative to the window dimensions.

-Use the RA and DE buttons and the View menu to change the view of the sky.
-You can also zoom in and out.
+You can use the RA and DE buttons and the View menu to change the view of the sky before starting a new round.
-Currently there is only one method of projection: RA and DE coordinates are simply drawn on a rectangular grid.
-This works reasonably well up to about 70 degrees but results in severe distortion towards the celestial poles.
+Right ascension and declination are simply drawn on rectangular x/y coordinates within the window.
+This works reasonably well up to about 70 degrees but results in severe distortion towards the poles.
+Depending on the view a change in window size and shape can result in more accurate display of the sky map.

 CONFIGURATION: